Did you just get divorced and want to change your last name back to your maiden name?

 Note: TSA has been inconsistent with name changes so be patient.
 They may deny your request to update your name via email/fax and ask you to visit an enrollment center.

-Expect TSA to process your name change in 30-90 days as they always very backed up with name change requests.
+Expect TSA to process your name change in 30-90 days as they are always very backed up with name change requests.

 Step 7 – Update your voter registration information